danutnanu/MilesOfMemories-React/README.md

    npm start
    ```

-6. **View in Browser**: Open your browser and go to `http://localhost:3000` to see your local copy running.
+6. **View in Browser**: Open your browser and go to your localhost to see your project running.

 ## Contact